Fred VanVleet: Professional career

-Toronto Raptors (2016–present)
+Toronto Raptors (2016–2023)

 Early years (2016–2018)

 VanVleet was not selected in the 2016 NBA draft after declining two offers to agree to play in the NBA Development League at annual salaries of $20,000 for two years by teams interested in drafting him in the second round.
 VanVleet signed to play in the 2016 NBA Summer League with the Toronto Raptors with the expectation that he would be in the Raptors' training camp.
 His summer league contract had a guarantee of three game appearances.
-On July 18, he signed a multi-year deal with the Raptors.
-At the time of his signing, the Raptors had 14 players entering training camp on guaranteed contracts, including point guards Kyle Lowry, Cory Joseph, and Delon Wright.
+On July 18, VanVleet signed a multi-year deal with the Raptors.
+At the time of his signing, the Raptors had 14 players entering training camp on guaranteed contracts, including point guards Kyle Lowry, Cory Joseph and Delon Wright.
 VanVleet was competing with Brady Heslip, Drew Crawford, Yanick Moreira, E. J. Singler and Jarrod Uthoff for the final spot.
 On October 22, VanVleet remained on the roster when the team cut down to 15 players.

-VanVleet made his official league debut on November 9, 2016, playing in only 26 seconds in a 112–102 win against the Oklahoma City Thunder.
+VanVleet made his official league debut on November 9, 2016, playing in only 26 seconds in a 112–102 victory over the Oklahoma City Thunder.
 VanVleet posted his first two points in the Raptors' 19th game and his fourth appearance, which came against the Los Angeles Lakers on December 2.
-With Lowry sidelined for a night, VanVleet played with the second unit and posted career-highs with 25 minutes and 10 points on January 17 against the Brooklyn Nets.
-On February 3, VanVleet established a new career high with 15 points in a 102–94 loss to the Orlando Magic.
+With Lowry sidelined for a night, VanVleet played with the second unit and posted career highs with 25 minutes and 10 points on January 17 against the Brooklyn Nets.
+On February 3, he established a new career high with 15 points in a 102–94 loss to the Orlando Magic.
 During his rookie season, VanVleet had multiple assignments with Raptors 905 of the NBA Development League.
 He was a member of Raptors 905's championship-winning team in April 2017.

 On November 25, 2017, VanVleet posted a career-high 16 points against the Indiana Pacers.
-Four days later, he had a career-high nine assists in a 126–113 win over the Charlotte Hornets.
-VanVleet posted new career-highs in points two times during January 2018: first on the 11th against the Cleveland Cavaliers with 22, then on the 28th against the Los Angeles Lakers with 25.
-On March 7, VanVleet made a long jump shot from the left corner with 1.1 seconds left to break a tie and clinch a 121–119 overtime win for the Raptors over the Pistons, as well as help Toronto to become the first team to clinch a berth in the 2018 NBA Playoffs.
-VanVleet finished the 2017–2018 season averaging 8.6 points, 3.2 assists, and 2.4 rebounds in 76 games; he ranked 4th in the NBA in net efficiency per possession behind Stephen Curry, Eric Gordon, and Chris Paul and was the only full-time bench player in the top 20 (19th) in the league for plus-minus.
-He was subsequently nominated for the NBA Sixth Man of the Year Award.
+Four days later, he had a career-high nine assists in a 126–113 victory over the Charlotte Hornets.
+VanVleet posted new career highs in points two times during January 2018: first on January against the Cleveland Cavaliers with 22, then on January 28 against the Los Angeles Lakers with 25.
+On March 7, VanVleet made a long jump shot from the left corner with 1.1 seconds left to break a tie and clinch a 121–119 overtime victory for the Raptors over the Pistons, as well as help Toronto to become the first team to clinch a berth in the 2018 NBA playoffs.
+VanVleet finished the 2017–18 season averaging 8.6 points, 3.2 assists and 2.4 rebounds in 76 games; he ranked fourth in the NBA in net efficiency per possession behind Stephen Curry, Eric Gordon and Chris Paul and was the only full-time bench player in the top 20 (19th) in the league for plus–minus.
+VanVleet was subsequently nominated for the Sixth Man of the Year Award.